manavsehgal/reactspeedcoding/manuscript/c09-test-app-components.md

 };
 ~~~~~~~

-Eslint combined with Atom editor package and Webpack is a really powerful first-line-of-defense to make
+Eslint combined with Atom editor package and Webpack is a really powerful first-line-of-defence to make
 your React code more readable and reliable.
 Really fast, while you code each line!
 This will save
 you significant time in downstream testing, team on-boarding, releases, and refactoring.